-Issue Date
+Issue Date January 30, 2003

-February 20, 2002
+Audit Case Number 2003-FO-0003

-Audit Case Number
+TO: Ronald A. Rosenfeld, President, Government National Mortgage Association, T

-2002-FO-0001
+//signed//

-TO: Ronald A. Rosenfeld, President, Government National Mortgage Association, T FROM: //signed// Randy W. McGinnis, Director, Financial Audits Division, GAF
+FROM: Randy W. McGinnis, Director, Financial Audits Division, GAF

-SUBJECT: Audit of the Government National Mortgage Association's Financial Statements for Fiscal Years 2001 and 2000
+SUBJECT: Audit of the Government National Mortgage Association's Financial Statements for Fiscal Years 2002 and 2001

-This report presents the results of KPMG LLP's (KPMG) audit of the Government National Mortgage Association's (Ginnie Mae) financial statements for the years ended September 30, 2001 and 2000.
-In KPMG's opinion, the financial statements present fairly, in all material respects, Ginnie Mae's financial position as of September 30, 2001 and 2000 and results of its operations and its cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States of America.
+This report presents the results of the KPMG LLP (KPMG) audit of the Government National Mortgage Association's (Ginnie Mae) financial statements for the years ended September 30, 2002 and 2001.
+In KPMG's opinion, the financial statements present fairly, in all material respects, the financial position of Ginnie Mae as of September 30, 2002 and 2001, and the results of its operations and its cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States of America.